 You may be surprised to learn that children with favorable oral health are more likely to achieve success in school.
 School attendance is integral to academic achievement, but dental conditions are to blame for 51 million lost school hours among children every year—and dental pain is linked to poorer performance when kids do make it to class.
-Goose Creek dentists, Dr. Zuffi, Dr. Barganier, and Dr. Hassin, share more about this topic below.
+Goose Creek dentists, Dr. Barganier, Dr. Zuffi, Dr. Williams, and Dr. McAdams, share more about this topic below.

 A 2008 study conducted by the North Carolina Child Health Assessment and Monitoring Program examined risk factors for poor performance among school-aged children.
 Risk factors included school absences and performance, oral health status, parental education level, health insurance coverage, race, and gender.

 Children in poor oral health were three times as likely to miss school due to dental pain; school absences from dental pain were linked to poor school performance, while school absences from routine dental care showed no correlation between poor school performance and missing class.